paveljurca/notes/sber/a.md

 .

-[..] for character is not what you do, it's the way you do it / James Hillman The Soul's Code
+For character is not what you do, it's the way you do it / James Hillman The Soul's Code

 .